ghoomfrog/silili/vocabulary.md

 **In Min Si:**

 - *man* is pointing down with only the index and middle finger, not near the head.
-- *tata* is an upward fist with an open index, on the stomach.
+- *na* is an upward fist with an open index, on the stomach.
 - *ma* is alternating between pointing up and forward.
 - *pas* is pointing down with the index and middle finger, with an open thumb.
 - *sim* is pointing down with only the index, middle finger, an ring finger, not near the head.